Brick Township, New Jersey: History

+The area that would become Brick Township began as a rural community.
+In 1833, Joseph W. Brick established the Bergen Iron Works.
+Brick died in 1847, shortly before the township’s creation.

-In 1850, when the New Jersey State Legislature created Ocean County, New Jersey From parts of Monmouth and Burlington Counties, it also created Brick Township from parts of Howell and Dover Townships (Toms River).
-The new Township was named for its most prominent citizen, Joseph W. Brick, the industrious owner of Bergen Iron Works at the time Brick Township was created.
+In 1850, the New Jersey State Legislature created Ocean County from portions of Monmouth and Burlington counties.
+At the same time, Brick Township was formed from parts of Howell and Dover townships.
+The new township was named for Joseph W. Brick, the owner of Bergen Iron Works and one of the area’s most prominent citizens at the time of its incorporation.

-The Havens Homestead Museum is dedicated to the Havens family that originally settled in the Laurelton/Burrsville section of Brick.
-The museum is the original Havens home which lies on a small plot of farmland.
-The museum has a gift shop and runs tours of the property daily.
+The Havens Homestead Museum preserves the history of the Havens family, who originally settled in the Laurelton/Burrsville section of Brick.
+The museum is housed in the original Havens family home, located on a small plot of farmland.
+It includes a gift shop and offers daily tours of the property.

+In August of 1869, President Ulysses S. Grant visited Brick.

+In 1954, the Garden State Parkway opened, connecting Brick Township to North Jersey.
+The improved access contributed to a housing boom from the 1950s through the 1980s, during which many of Brick’s modern neighborhoods were developed, including Lake Riviera, Laurelton, and Baywood.

+Brick Township High School opened in 1958.

 Brick Township has also been in the news for a claimed autism epidemic, in which 40 children out of over 6,000 surveyed were found to be autistic, though Brick's autism rate is statistically near the national average.
 Many of the children found to be autistic were born in Northern New Jersey and other parts of the country.
 There is no evidence that the levels of autism are linked to any specific environmental factor in Brick.
 Parents of children diagnosed with autism have moved to the township in order to make use of the special education programs offered by the school district.